grycap/ec3/doc/source/faq.rst

 No other resources will be accessed/deleted.
 However, if you are concerned about specifying your credentials to EC3, note that you can (and should) create an additional set of credentials, perhaps with limited privileges, so that EC3 can access the Cloud on your behalf.
-In particular, if you are using Amazon Web Services, we suggest you use the Identity and Access Management (`IAM`_) service to create a user with a new set of credentials.
-This way, you can rest assured that these credentials can be cancelled at anytime.

 **Can I configure different software packages than the ones provided with EC3 in my cluster?**